Naval Hydrographic and Oceanographic Service

-The Naval Hydrographic and Oceanographic Service (Service hydrographique et océanographique de la Marine or SHOM) is a French public establishment of an administrative nature (établissement public à caractère administratif) administered by the Ministry of Defence.
+The Naval Hydrographic and Oceanographic Service (Service hydrographique et océanographique de la Marine or SHOM) is a French public establishment of an administrative nature (établissement public à caractère administratif) administered by the Ministry of Armed Forces.
 It is the successor to the Dépôt des cartes et plans de la Marine, founded in 1720 which became the Naval Hydrographic Service in 1886 and the Naval and Oceanographic Service in 1971.
 Its present form was set up by decree number 2007-800 on 11 May 2007.
 Its board is presided over by the Chief of Staff of the French Navy (Chef d'État-Major de la Marine) and the body is directed by a director-general.

 Aims

 This public body has several aims, including the provision of :